K-12 Outreach Committee

 Graduate Teaching Fellow

 Christin is a sixth year graduate student, working with Nick Proudfoot.
 Christin's research interests lie at the intersection of algebraic geometry, combinatorics, and algebraic topology.
 In particular, she is interested in the theory of hyperplane arrangements and is working on an elliptic analogue.
 In her spare time, Christin enjoys watching television.

 Janelle is a first year graduate student who loves math and loves teaching.
 In the future, she hopes to work at a university where she can continue to pursue both of these passions.
 In her spare time, Janelle enjoys spending time with friends and family, being outside, watching Disney movies, and traveling, especially to the Happiest Place on Earth.

-Katie is a second year graduate student who is interested in Algebraic Topology and Algebraic Geometry.
-In the future, she hopes to do research in the intersection of these two fields.
+Katie is a third year graduate student working with Nick Proudfoot.
+Her research interests include Quiver Varieties, Geometric Representation Theory, and Algebraic Geometry.
 In her spare time (though she doesn't have much), Katie enjoys writing Math raps for the department talent show, playing card games with friends, watching Ducks football games, and taking silly pictures with the Golden Gate Bridge.

 Science Factory Math Program

 With the Science Factory, the K-12 Outreach committee organized a math program for girls in grades 4-6 on Saturday, May 10, 2014.
 The girls participated in activities involving cryptography (the Caesar Cipher and Route Cipher), multilinks (exploring patterns), the Mobius strip, and the Towers of Hanoi.